What we know after NFL player Damar Hamlin suffers cardiac arrest during game

 Fans of both teams gathered outside the hospital, holding lit candles and praying.

-The game, pivotal in the AFC playoff race with just a week remaining of the regular season, was postponed with the NFL yet to confirm plans going forward.
+The game, pivotal in the AFC playoff race with just a week remaining of the regular season, was postponed with the NFL confirming it won’t be rescheduled this week.

 What happened to Damar Hamlin?